commercialhaskell/stack/doc/docker_integration.md

 FP Complete also builds custom variants of these images for their clients.

-These images can also be used directory with `docker run` and provide a complete Haskell build environment.
+These images can also be used directly with `docker run` and provide a complete Haskell build environment.

 In addition, most Docker images that contain the basics for running GHC can be